 An up-to-date and professionally written Will is one of the most important documents you will ever have.
 The purpose of a Will is to explain how you would like your assets to be distributed when you pass away and the person or organisation you would like to be responsible for carrying out your wishes.
-Every year, nearly 2,000 Tasmanians make their Will and estate plan with the Public Trustee.
-Due to the complex nature of Wills, it is advisable that you have it prepared by experts like the Public Trustee.
+Wills can be complex and it is advisable that you have your documents prepared by experts like the Public Trustee.
 When you prepare a Will with the Public Trustee you have a choice about who you can appoint as your Executor.

 You can choose: